XenonTheInertG/Sudo-Mask/README.md

 $ heroku git:remote -a (app-name-here)
 ```
 # Contributors

-This buildpack is based on [fakesu](https://github.com/fabiokung/heroku-buildpack-fakesu)
+This buildpack is on Fabioking
-buildpack by @fabiokung. buildpack by @fabiokung and chroot+aptitude heroku buildpack by [Gabriel Falcão](https://github.com/gabrielfalcao)